 Volunteers assist in a variety of areas during Museum-sponsored events throughout the year, such as exhibit openings, lectures, fundraising events, etc.

-- Unlimited free admission for one year for two adults and all dependent minor children (under age 18) when accompanied by Member parent.
+- Unlimited free admission for one year for Volunteer

 - Invitation to exclusive Members Only events, including exhibition previews.